Gary Moeller, former Michigan and Lions coach, dies at 81 - WHIZ News

 The two-time Big Ten coach of the year won a conference championship in each of his first three years and had four bowl victories, including the 1993 Rose Bowl over Washington.
 He resigned in May 1995, less than a week after he was arrested on charges stemming from a drunken outburst at a restaurant in suburban Detroit.

+Desmond Howard, who won the 1991 Heisman Trophy while playing for Moeller, lamented that the coach’s departure is part of his legacy at Michigan.

+“He got pressure from administration to resign and the whole thing was messed up,” Howard said in a telephone interview Monday night.
+“Bo was out of town and it wouldn’t have happened if Bo was in town because he was that powerful, and no one would have overruled him.”

 Moeller bounced back in his personal and professional life, becoming tight ends coach for the Cincinnati Bengals that same year.
-He went on to lead the Lions’ linebackers and was their interim coach in 2000 after Bobby Ross quit midway through the season.
+He went on to lead the Lions’ linebackers and became their coach midway through the 2000 season when Bobby Ross quit.

 “He also suffered bad breaks, and poor timing in his career,” former Michigan player and broadcaster Jim Brandstatter said.
 “But, you never heard Gary Moeller complain or make excuses.
 He was a class act.
 He was a good man.”